IntegralEd/rl-platform/shared/docs/apr-19-merit-e2e-integration.md

 # Merit End-to-End Integration Checklist
-**Version:** 1.1.7
+**Version:** 1.1.8
-**Last Updated:** May 19, 2025, 23:29 UTC
+**Last Updated:** May 19, 2025, 23:45 UTC
-**Status:** Navigation Issues Identified, TTL Standardized, API Gateway CORS Successfully Verified in Production, Monitoring Dashboards Deployed
+**Status:** Navigation Issues Identified, TTL Standardized, API Gateway CORS Successfully Verified in Production, Monitoring Dashboards Deployed, Client-Side Implementation Complete

 ## Document Purpose
 This checklist outlines the required changes to integrate the Merit client with the updated API Gateway and Redis caching system.
 Items are tagged as: